 EHBI(LEGAL) - SPECIAL PROGRAMS: ADULT AND COMMUNITY EDUCATION

-The District shall provide, to the extent possible within available public and private resources, adult education programs designed to meet the education and training needs of adults.
-Bilingual education may be the method of instruction for students who do not function satisfactorily in English whenever it is appropriate for their optimum development.
+A district must provide an adult education program designed to meet the education and training needs of adults to the extent possible using available public and private resources.
+Bilingual education must be used to instruct students who do not function satisfactorily in English whenever it is appropriate for those students' optimum development.
 Labor Code 315.003

 Essential Program Components

-Adult Education and Literacy (AEL) programs shall provide the following essential program components:
+An Adult Education and Literacy (AEL) grant recipient shall provide the following essential program components:

 40 TAC 805.4

-Adults must meet the requirements for successful performance on a secondary level test designated by the Commissioner.
+- Adults must meet the requirements for successful performance on a secondary level test designated by the commissioner of education.

 40 TAC 805.21